silverveskilt/react-jump2source/README.md

 ## Features

 - Automatically adds `data-source` attributes to components in development mode
-- Enables ctrl/cmd-click navigation from browser to Cursor IDE
+- Enables cmd+click navigation from browser to IDE
 - Works with Create React App and custom React projects
 - TypeScript support